aws-samples/aws-iot-analytics-workshop/README.md

     * Select **container-app-ia** and click **Delete**
 5. Navigate to the **AWS EC2** console
     * Click on **Key Pairs** in the left navigation pane.
     * Choose the EC2 keypair you created to SSH to your docker instance and click **Delete**.
+6. Navigate to the **S3 Management Console** and delete the following:
+    * The 3 buckets you created in Step 1b ending with '-channel', '-dataset', and '-datastore'
+    * Each bucket with the prefix 'iotdevicesimulator'.
+    * Each bucket with the prefix 'sagemaker-<your region>'
+7. Navigate to the **AWS IoT Analytics** console
+   * Check that all of your pipelines, data sets, and channels have been deleted.
+If not, you can manually delete them from the console.

 \[[Top](#Top)\]